Abstract

 High Frequency, Low Latency for High-Dynamic Control

-A 100 Hz update rate and latency below 10 ms ensure the flight control system receives near-real-time precise position information.
-This enables accurate trajectory control, rapid response, and stable hovering during high-speed flight, meeting the stringent demands of applications like racing drones and high-speed inspection platforms.
+A 100 Hz update rate and sub-10 ms latency ensure the flight control system receives near-real-time precise position information, enabling accurate trajectory control and stable hovering during high-speed flight.

 Seamless Integration and Rapid Development

--Protocol Support: Fully outputs standard protocols like NMEA, RTCM, and RINEX.
-ArduPilot firmware natively supports or can parse this data through simple configuration.
+- Protocol Support: Full NMEA, RTCM, and RINEX output — ArduPilot natively supports or can parse through simple configuration

 High Efficiency Supports Long-Endurance Missions

-Typical power consumption is only 0.6 W, minimally impacting UAV endurance.
-Fast RTK initialization (<7 seconds) reduces mission preparation time, making ArduPilot-based UAV platforms more suitable for long-duration, large-scale, high-precision operational tasks.
+Typical power consumption of only 0.6 W minimally impacts UAV endurance.
+Fast RTK initialization (under 7 seconds) reduces mission preparation time for long-duration, large-scale operations.

 Robust and Reliable, Adaptable to Diverse Environments

-Complies with MIL‑STD‑810G vibration resistance standards.
-Operating temperature range from -40°C to +85°C ensures the integrated system can operate stably in various outdoor environments, from extreme cold to heat, and from plains to mountainous areas.
+Compliant with MIL-STD-810G vibration standards with an operating range of -40°C to +85°C, ensuring stable operation from extreme cold to heat, and from plains to mountainous areas.